PROFILE

 I love the content area that I research and teach, and I love sharing it with students.
 If I’m excited, then hopefully they are too.Dr Katie Attwell

 Katie grew up in the City of Rockingham, Western Australia, as the child of two teachers.
-Growing up, Katie felt a strong desire to be a professional musician.
+Growing up, Katie pursued a career in music in Perth’s underground music scene of the 1990s.
 During her undergraduate degree, she decided that a career as a lecturer of political science would be a good ‘Plan B’.
 Katie juggled her passion for music with travel and raising a family, while completing her higher degree studies.
-Some of her major achievements include her recent DECRA Award; conceptualising, researching, designing, delivering and evaluating the I Immunise public health campaign; and her partnership with WA Health and national/international collaborators to research and develop strategies to engage midwives as vaccine promoters.

 Qualifications: